 The lighting system is used to help pilots to locate and define the airport environment and the runway.
 It typically consists of hundreds of lights in a long loop for several km, relay hops.
 Lights are cascaded with power cables buried underground and shielded to protect from radiation leakage.
 During the operation, real-time control with limited reaction time is needed.
 Furthermore, attenuation during this long path should be kept minimum.
-By using an appropriate signal coupler, existing infrastructure can be re-used by the
+By using an appropriate signal coupler, existing infrastructure can be reused by the G.hn PLC profile so that easier establishment of the communication system can be provided accordingly.

-PLC usage of smart navigation lights in airport
+Figure 13 PLC usage of smart navigation lights in airport